chris-townsend/project-two/README.md

     - As a user I want to be able to see my current score.

-    - As a user I want to recieve an alert at the end of gameplay with my final score.
+    - As a user I want to receive an alert at the end of gameplay with my final score.

     - As a user I want simple gameplay which is easy to play again.

-    - As a frequent user, I want to check to see if there are any new games available to play by clicking on the developers social media icons clearly laid out at the bottom of the highscores and Instructions modal.
+    - As a frequent user, I want to check to see if there are any new games available to play by clicking on the developers social media icons clearly laid out at the bottom of the contact and Instructions modal.

     - As a user I want the ability to play the game on multiple devices.